AARP Hearing Center

 LOW-INCOME ASSISTANCE PROGRAMS: GENERAL: Policy

 Small and arbitrary differences in eligibility criteria should be eliminated.
 A single application form and access point for applicants should be created.
-Program staff should be trained about the availability of other resources available to applicants.
+Program staff should be trained in the availability of other resources available to applicants.

 Eligible beneficiaries should be automatically recertified to prevent loss of benefits.
 This should be done using data from other government benefit programs when feasible.